- Oops!Something went wrong.Please try again later.

 President and Chief Scientific Officer, Regeneron

 Dupixent is administered as an injection under the skin (subcutaneous injection) at different injection sites.
-In patients aged 12 years and older, weighing at least 40 kg, with EoE, Dupixent is administered as a 300 mg dose with a pre-filled syringe every four weeks based on weight (200 mg for children ≥5 to <15 kg and 300 mg for children ≥15 to <30 kg).
+In patients aged 6 months to 5 years, Dupixent is administered with a pre-filled syringe every four weeks based on weight (200 mg for children ≥5 to <15 kg and 300 mg for children ≥15 to <30 kg).
 Dupixent is intended for use under the guidance of a healthcare professional and can be given in a clinic or at home by self-administration after training by a healthcare professional.
-In children aged 12 to 17 years, Dupixent should be administered by a caregiver if given at home.
+In children younger than 12 years of age, Dupixent should be administered by a caregiver if given at home.
 Dupixent does not require initial lab testing or ongoing lab monitoring.

-Regeneron and Sanofi are committed to helping patients in the U.S. who are prescribed Dupixent gain access to the medicine and receive the support they may need with the DUPIXENT MyWay® program.
+Sanofi and Regeneron are committed to helping patients in the U.S. who are prescribed Dupixent gain access to the medicine and receive the support they may need with the DUPIXENT MyWay® program.
 For more information, please call 1-844-DUPIXENT (1-844-387-4936) or visit www.DUPIXENT.com.

 Dupilumab Development Program